Calendar of once-off events

 This is a hands-on cooking experience teaching you how to make dumplings from scratch.
 Sit and eat together at the end with a glass of sparkling wine.
 The ingredients for the various dumplings will include a wide range of spices, seasonings, vegetables, meats and seafood.

-Anna, the Urban Nanna, will help you find and identify a range of edible fruits, greens and flowers found in ‘wild’ urban spaces across Victoria.
-You will learn about the basic principles and protocols of foraging, and then move on to plant specifics.
-You will observe and interact with many types of fruit trees, edible green weeds and useful flowers.
-You will examine examples of trees bearing late summer fruit, and also be shown the physical features you can use to correctly identify useful trees even when they’re not fruiting.
-You will discuss the types of locations where you can hunt for wild edibles in the future, and finally how to safely prepare and enjoy eating many of the foods we find.
+You will find and identify a range of wild, edible mushrooms.
+You will learn the basic principles and protocols of foraging, and then move on to mushroom specifics.
+You will examine examples of the types of mushrooms to look for on the day, and be shown the physical features you can use to correctly identify them.
+There will also be information on how to safely prepare and enjoy eating the mushrooms you find.

 Overall, there will be around 1-2km of walking over grassy terrain involved.